 Mismanaging trust accounts

 As an attorney, you may be aware of state bar requirements for trust accounts, but that doesn’t prevent you make mistakes.
 It’s true.
-The most common mistakes are to put funds in the wrong account, accidentally or intentionally withdraw funds, or fail to report monthly, and so on.
+The most common mistakes are putting funds in the wrong account, accidentally or intentionally withdrawing funds, fail to report monthly, and so on.
 Poor management of trust accounts can lead to penalties, suspension, or even losing the right to practice law.

 Commingle operating and Client Trust Account funds

 In other industries, it is allowed to keep clients’ prepayments in your operating account and use the money to fund client projects.
-But accounting in law firms is different than for other businesses.
+But legal bookkeeping and accounting in law firms are different than for other businesses.
 If you are running a law firm, don’t make that severe mistake.
 Your client trust accounts are required to keep separate from your business accounts.

 Incorrectly differentiating income and revenue